 Very few people know the origin of the festival name «Saint Ghetto».
 Dampfzentrale never bothered much about an explanation and was content to have created a brand that has enjoyed a fabulous reputation far beyond the country’s borders for many years.
 But it is now high time to discard this combination of two words with dubious connotations.

-The new name will be announced with the start of the 2022 edition of the festival.
+The new name was announced with the start of the 2022 edition of the festival: Full of Lava.

 Deep love running through it